 Car parking FAQs

 Over recent months you may have noticed some changes when parking at our pay-and display car parks.
 Found mainly at our coast and countryside places, the car park pay-and-display machines are being upgraded to allow our members to scan their member card for a free parking ticket.
-All upgrades to pay-and-display machines will be completed during 2018.
+We're continuing to upgrade our pay-and-display machines during 2018.

 Car park pay-and-display: supporter scanning